teknologisk-institut/pattern_manager/README.md

 #### Structure and Behaviour
 - All patterns and transforms are represented by a single class: `XForm`.
 - The `XForm` (as in transform) class is implemented as a tree node.
 Each transform is contained within an `XForm` node.
 The `XForm` class contains all necessary functions to manage and configure the transform tree structure.
-- Patterns of transforms simply consist of a parent `XForm` object with any number of child-`XForm` objects (hence a tree structure) positioned in the respective pattern shape, relative to the parent.
+- Patterns of transforms consist of a parent `XForm` object with n child-`XForm` objects (hence a tree structure) positioned in the respective pattern shape, relative to the parent.
 - `XForm` nodes contain an attribute describing whether the node is “active”, or not.
 Setting this property allows choosing which transforms should be iterated and affords the functionality of iterating through transforms sequentially.
 - Pattern classes are implemented as plugins, allowing for easy extensibility of the set of pattern types.
 - A standard set of pattern plugins are implemented for generating some primitive pattern types (i.e. linear, rectangular, circular, and scatter).
-- With the flexible nature of the tree structure it is possible to group transforms and/or patterns by creating a new `XForm` object and assigning it as the parent of various patterns or sub-groups (see `grp1` and `grp2` <a href="#example-tree-structure">here</a>).
+- It is possible to group transforms and/or patterns by creating a new `XForm` object and assigning it as the parent of various patterns or sub-groups (see `grp1` and `grp2` <a href="#example-tree-structure">here</a>).
 - The `XForm` tree can be stored as a .yaml file, which in addition to allowing users to persistently store their configuration, also allows for editing of the tree by hand using a text editor.
 - Saved (or manually constructed) .yaml files can also be loaded to generate a reflective `XForm` tree.
 - All required functionality for creating and managing patterns and transforms is enabled through ROS services.